w3f/Grants-Program/applications/TuxedoDapp.md

 Ensure ownership is transferred successfully once trading is completed.

 **Updating the kitty details**:
-DApp ensures Kitties details such as name, tradable status(Yes or No), Price can be updated.
+DApp ensures Kitties details such as name, tradable status(Yes or No) and Price can be updated.

 **Search kitties owned by other users**:
-DApp helps to search the kitties owned by other users based on the user 's public key.
+DApp helps to search the kitties owned by other users based on the user's public key.
 This displays the list of kitties owned by other users with all details required for trading such as Gender, Tradable status, Price, Parents, etc.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):
-We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we may need customize runtime logic to suit the requirements of the UTXO-based DApp.
+We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we may need to customize runtime logic to suit the requirements of the UTXO-based DApp.
-For this scope we plan to modify the kitties' pieces code for supporting below features:
+For this scope, we plan to modify the kitties' pieces code to support below features:

-1. Generating the kitty without parent when user inserts the new key in the wallet.(Basically 1 kitty is provided for free as an onboarding process)
+1. Generating the kitty without the parent when the user inserts the new key in the wallet (basically, 1 kitty is provided for free as an onboarding process)
 2. Implementing the Trading of kitties between users
 3. Searching kitties owned by other users
 4. Adding/Updating more details of kitties such as Gender, Tradable status, Price and Name.